 Who Is Keith Jones?

-Born in Barry, South Glamorgan to a father who had an interest in photography and darkroom under the stairs.
+Born in Barry, Glamorgan my father had an interest in photography and a darkroom under the stairs.
 My first camera at 14 was a Fed, a soviet camera.
 I built up the lenses and even had a bellows for some early macro shots, hard work since it wasn’t through the lens focusing.